Abiogenesis: Homochirality

 Many biomolecules, such as L-glutamic acid, are asymmetric, and occur in living systems in only one of the two possible forms, in the case of amino acids the left-handed form.
 Prebiotic chemistry would produce both forms, creating a puzzle for abiogenesis researchers.

 Homochirality is the uniformity of materials composed of chiral (non-mirror-symmetric) units.
 Living organisms use molecules with the same chirality: with almost no exceptions, amino acids are left-handed while nucleotides and sugars are right-handed.
 Chiral molecules can be synthesized, but in the absence of a chiral source or a chiral catalyst, they are formed in a 50/50 (racemic) mixture of both forms.
-Non-racemic mixtures can arise from racemic materials by asymmetric physical laws such as the electroweak interaction or asymmetric environments such as circularly polarized light.
+Non-racemic mixtures can arise from racemic materials by asymmetric physical laws such as the electroweak interaction, or in asymmetric environments, such as those in which molecules are exposed to circularly polarized light of a given handedness.
+It has been hypothesized that the solar nebula was such an environment, exposed to circularly-polarized radiation from an external source before or during the epoch of planet formation.
+This proposal is consistent with the finding that some amino acids delivered to Earth in meteorites exhibit a chiral asymmetry of the same sign as terrestrial life.

-Once established, chirality would be selected for.
+Once established, a chirality imbalance may influence subsequent chemical evolution.
 A small bias in the population can be amplified by asymmetric autocatalysis, as in the Soai reaction, where a chiral molecule catalyzes its own production.

-Homochirality may have started in outer space: on the Murchison meteorite, the left-handed amino acid L-alanine is more than twice as frequent as its right-handed D form, and L-glutamic acid is more than three times as abundant as its D counterpart.
-Amino acids from meteorites show a left-handed bias, whereas sugars show a right-handed bias, as in living organisms.